Happycruit/Happycruit/README.md

-- 👋 Hi, I’m @Happycruit
+- 👋 Hi, I’m Happy Musram and I'm based in Gothenburg Sweden.
+My twitter handle is @Happycruit
 - 👀 I’m interested in recruiting tech talents globally
 - 🌱 I’m currently learning how to play ukalele
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with interested people on the projects and assignments I'm working on currently.
 - 📫 How to reach me, please add me on LinkedIN https://www.linkedin.com/in/handira/

 <!---